 |Lyman Briggs||Christie Tobey, Program Coordinator|

 |Music||Michael Kroth, Associate Dean|

 |Natural Science||Mark Voit, Associate Dean|

 Undergraduate Student Conference Support

-The Undergraduate Research Office has some funding available to support undergraduate student travel to professional conferences.
+The Undergraduate Research Office has a limited amount of funding available to support undergraduate student travel to professional conferences.
 The funds have a few stipulations:

 - Applicants must be currently enrolled undergraduate students at MSU, who are working towards their undergraduate degrees.

 - Undergraduate students must be presenting their work—not just attending the conference.

 - The college or academic department is responsible for completing the necessary travel authorization forms for each student.